MatthVeron/VAST_wiki/Index-standardization.md

 # Example of using VAST with high-level wrapper functions

 I here demonstrate my efforts to develop high-level functions to simplify running `VAST` for several common model purposes.
-At time of writing, this requires installing the development branch of `FishStatsUtils`, although future releases will include this code in the master branch and I may forget to update this page.
+The default structure shown here is for "index standardization."

 ```R
 # Download latest release number; its useful for reproducibility to use a specific release number